Valid post-selection inference in Robust Q-learning: Prerequisites for the Proofs

 To prove \Cref{thm:uposi-coverage}, we make use of only a few results: a simple result for stochastic processes with a random index in \Cref{lem:stochastic-process-random-index}, an analogue of Lemma 4.1 in \citet{kuchibhotlaValidPostselectionInference2020} stated as \Cref{lem:kuchibhotla-uniform-model-conv}, and a result on the negligibility of cross-fitting in \Cref{lem:unif-gram-inv}.

 For the proof of \Cref{thm:uposi-bootstrap-valid}, we use these results along with \Cref{lem:g1-hat-rand-model,lem:inf-g-stg-1}.
-The first ensures that cross fitting and the second-stage model selection event do not impact the quantities being studied up to a $n^{-1/2}$ rate.
-The second ensures that that the term has an influence function function representation up to this same level of approximation, in probability.
+The first lemma ensures that cross fitting and the second-stage model selection event do not impact the quantities being studied up to a $n^{-1/2}$ rate.
+The second lemma ensures that the term has an influence function representation up to this same level of approximation, in probability.

 The final proof of \Cref{thm:upsoi-ci-valid} is relatively straightforward, only involving a matrix argument.